 You can browse HMHShip.com without telling us who you are or revealing any personal information about yourself.
-In order to use the HMHShip services, you are required to supply information that allows us to identify you.
+To use the HMHShip services, you are required to supply information that allows us to identify you.
 We collect some information automatically from your computer while you browse our sites, such as where you go on HMHShip.com and what you do there.

 We may collect information that can identify you (“personal information”), such as your name and email address, (i) when you (or other users) provide it to us when using our website or in some other manner, or (ii) from other HMHShip businesses, from our business partners, and from other third parties.
 We may combine the personal information that we receive from different sources.

 We also may collect other types of information in the following ways when you visit our site:

 With whom we may share information we collect

 We will not share your personal information with others except as indicated below, or except when we inform you in advance and give you the opportunity to opt out.
 We may share personal information with: